hartenthaler/hh_extended_family/docs/architecture.md

 * `ExtendedFamilyFilterResult`: stores the calculated data for one filter option
 * `ExtendedFamilyPartSet`: stores the summary plus the calculated family parts for one filter option
 * `ExtendedFamilyProband`: stores the proband individual, display-name variants, proband labels, and optional SOSA labels
-* `ExtendedFamilySummary`: stores the summary counts and precomputed summary statistics for one filter option
+* `ExtendedFamilySummary`: stores the summary counts, precomputed summary statistics, and detected family-role loops for one filter option
 * `FamilyPart`: compatibility builder for one rendered family-part group
 * `FamilyPartCounts`: stores male, female, other/unknown, and total counters for a family part
 * `FamilyPartGroup`: stores one rendered group inside a family part